 Samsung Galaxy X: Design

 Back in July 2016, Patently Mobile released several sets of images illustrating Samsung’s foldable phone and tablet concepts.
-While they’ve restricted fellow tech sites from borrowing more than one image set at a time (see below), a full range of images can be found here.
+While they’ve restricted fellow tech sites from borrowing more than one image set at a time (see below).
+A full range of images can found here.

 More recently, in November 2017, SamMobile released images it suggested could be “our closest look” at the Galaxy X via Dutch site GalaxyClub.
 The images show a hinged device, not unlike that of Microsoft’s Surface Book, suggesting that it might sport a similar small cavity when folded over.
 Nonetheless, it’s an unprecedented piece of smartphone technology.